<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>The post <a href="https://governancebeat.cooley.com/the-sec-will-likely-rescind-its-climate-disclosure-rules-soon/">The SEC Will Likely Rescind Its Climate Disclosure Rules Soon</a> appeared first on <a href="https://governancebeat.cooley.com">The Governance Beat</a>.</p>
+<p>The post <a href="https://governancebeat.cooley.com/sec-proposes-sea-change-in-compensation-disclosure-rules-for-all-but-largest-issuers/">SEC Proposes Sea Change in Compensation Disclosure Rules (For All But Largest Issuers)</a> appeared first on <a href="https://governancebeat.cooley.com">The Governance Beat</a>.</p>

 ]]></content:encoded>